annecmg/annecmg.github.io/index.md

 # News

+## January 2023

+* Another Msc thesis student started: Gian Passania will work on integrated viral elements
+* Dimitris Karapliafis finished his research practice and is ready to start his PhD in the group in February, huge congratulations!
+Looking forward to explore the evolution of plant viruses!

+## November 2022

+* New paper on phage recombination: Co-transfer of functionally interdependent genes contributes to genome mosaicism in lambdoid phages <https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000915>

 ## September 2022

 * Three new thesis students are starting: Joran Schoorlemmer, Jori de Leuw, and Elma van Wieren.
 Welcome!